dsccommunity/StorageDsc/source/DSCResources/DSC_OpticalDiskDriveLetter/README.md

   resource.

 ### Old Detection Method

+> Note: This method is no longer used because it is unreliable, but is documented
+> here for reference.

 In older versions (prior to v6.0.0) of the resource, the `DSC_OpticalDiskDriveLetter` resource used the `DeviceID` and the `Caption` of the CIM Instance representing